supervisely/docs/enterprise/installation/README.md

 - `STORAGE_ACCESS_KEY` - Access key for S3 integration (optional)
 - `STORAGE_SECRET_KEY` - Secret key for S3 integration (optional)

+If you will decide to change those values later after the installation is complete, do not forget to run `supervisely up -d` to apply the changes.

 ### Step 5.
 Login to Docker registry

 Run `sudo supervisely login` to login to our private docker registry.
 We provide the necessary credentials in `.env` file so you don't have to input anything.